Filing with the Burlington Conservation Commission

 Work that Requires a Permit From Conservation

-A permit from Conservation is required for all work, other than routine maintenance, proposed to occur within floodplain, 100 feet of a wetland, or 200 feet of a stream (as defined by the Wetlands Protection Act MGL Ch131, s40 and the Burlington Wetland Bylaws Article XIV).
+A wetlands permit from Conservation is required for all work, other than routine maintenance, proposed to occur within floodplain, 100 feet of a wetland*, or 200 feet of a stream (as defined by the Wetlands Protection Act MGL Ch131, s40 or the Burlington Wetlands Bylaw Article XIV).

 Permit applications can be found here.